NCSU-Libraries/dsci/README.md

 Additionally, the record will have a `tags` field which is simply an array of all the tags that were found in the record.

+It assumes that you're using the 'data driven schema' configuration (which is the default in the most recent versions of Solr), which is fine for general uses but clashes a bit with the field names emitted by the indexer, for example the default schema says any field with a name ending in `_i` should be understood to be an integer, `_f` is a floating point number, etc.  We can get around this without having to create a schema ourselves by ensuring that each field we encounter is given an explicit definition.
+It adds a bit of overhead at runtime.

 All fields, with the exception of the ID field, will be automatically created for you as they are encountered in documents sent to Solr.
 They will be tagged as type `text_general`, `stored`, `indexed`, and `multiValued`.